openstack-archive/python-tempestconf/doc/source/user/import.rst

 .. note::

-    If `args_namespace` contains **--os-cloud** argument, the `get_cloud_creds` method returns cloud credentials related to that cloud, otherwise, returns credentials of the current cloud (according to the sourced credentials).
+    If `args_namespace` contains ``--os-cloud`` argument, the `get_cloud_creds` method returns cloud credentials related to that cloud, otherwise, it returns credentials of the current cloud (according to the sourced credentials).

 List of arguments which may be passed to `config_tempest`